gilmore-lab/protocols/ssvep-data-export.md

 - Reminder: If you have not done so, save and close NetStation session by pressing the **Close Session** button in the upper right hand corner of the NetStation window.

-- From NetStation startup screen, go to File→Open to access archived sessions Session files are usually located in: /Users/GilmoreLab/Documents/NetStation User Data/Sessions
+- From NetStation startup screen, go to File > Open to access archived sessions.
+Session files are usually located in: /Users/GilmoreLab/Documents/NetStation User Data/Sessions

-- To find the most recent session, click on the “Date” field in the Finder window.
+- To find the most recent session, click on the **Date** field in the Finder window.
 The small arrow should face downward to sort files in reverse date order.

 - From the Tools menu, open Waveform Tools.
 	- Run the Concatenate tool: